This policy applies to Continental UK Group Holdings Limited (Company Number 00566118) and the below named companies within its group only.

 Continental Investment Limited – (Company Number 02372255)

 The above companies will be referred to as the West Drayton Sub-Group.

-This document will be owned by the Board of Continental Tyre Group Limited (CTG Ltd) and the Senior Management Team of CTG Ltd and the Senior Management Team.
-It will be reviewed annually by the Finance & IT Director, for approval by Managing Director, and any proposed changes will be discussed and approved by the Senior Management Team and the Board of CTG Ltd.
+This document will be owned by the Board of Continental Tyre Group Limited (CTG Ltd) and the Senior Management Team of CTG Ltd and the Senior Management Team of CTG Ltd. It will be reviewed annually by the Finance & IT Director, for approval by the Managing Director, and any proposed changes will be discussed and approved by the Senior Management Team and the Board of CTG Ltd.

 How the Company manages its UK tax risks

 Effective risk management is paramount for the West Drayton sub-Group and underpins the strategy for continued growth and profitability.
 The West Drayton sub-Group’s appetite for risk is a carefully calibrated part of the business model aligned to the strategic and Continental AG Group corporate objectives.
 The aim is not to avoid or eliminate risk entirely, but to strictly manage the West Drayton sub-Group’s exposure to risk wherever possible in a balanced and as controllable manner as possible.

 The Finance Director, who is also the SAO for the sub-Group, has ultimate responsibility for the tax affairs of the companies at Board and Senior Management team level and provides updates to them as necessary on the tax affairs and risks of the West Drayton sub-Group to ensure the proper control and management of tax risks.
 The Finance Director also has the support of the Financial Controller and the wider finance team who manage tax risks on a day to day basis.
 The finance team includes members of appropriately qualified and experienced personnel whose knowledge is up to date through continued professional development.